Constraints on axionlike particles from 16.5 years of Fermi-LAT data and prospects for VLAST

 \subsection{VLAST}

-The next-generation $\gamma$-ray telescopes, such as the VLAST~\cite{2022AcASn..63...27F}, is expected to expand the detectable the ALP parameter space by extending the energy range, improving energy resolution, and increasing the effective detection area.
-Compared to Fermi-LAT, VLAST represents a significant improvement in the detector performance.
-In the energy range above GeV, VLAST achieves approximately 5 times greater acceptance and effective area than Fermi-LAT, significantly enhancing the detection efficiency for high-energy photons.
+The next-generation $\gamma$-ray telescopes, such as the VLAST~\cite{2022AcASn..63...27F}, are expected to expand the detectable the ALP parameter space by extending the energy range, improving energy resolution, and increasing the effective detection area.
+Compared to Fermi-LAT, VLAST extends the detection energy range down to below MeV and represents a significant improvement in the instrument performance for the GeV$-$TeV energy range.
+For above 1 GeV, VLAST can achieve an effective acceptance and effective area approximately five times those of Fermi-LAT.
+This significantly improves the detection efficiency for high-energy photons.
 More crucially, VLAST demonstrates remarkable improvements in the energy resolution.
-It reaches 8\% - 20\% for low-energy Compton scattering events ($<$ 10 MeV) and achieves 1\% - 30\% for high-energy pair-conversion events (10 MeV$-$1 TeV)~\cite{2022AcASn..63...27F}, representing substantial enhancement over Fermi-LAT's 6\% - 40\% resolution, as seen in Figure~\ref{fig:Energy_Resolution}.
-These breakthrough advancements make VLAST particularly well-suited for detecting subtle spectral features that may arise from new physics phenomena such as ALPs.
+It reaches 8\% - 20\% for low-energy Compton scattering events ($<$ 10 MeV) and achieves 1\% - 30\% for high-energy pair-conversion events (10 MeV$-$1 TeV)~\cite{2022AcASn..63...27F}, representing substantial enhancement over Fermi-LAT's 6\% - 40\% resolution, as seen in Fig.~\ref{fig:Energy_Resolution}.
+These breakthrough advancements make VLAST particularly well suited for detecting subtle spectral features that may arise from new physics phenomena such as ALPs.

-We investigate the ALP detection sensitivity of the VLAST observations of NGC 1275 over a span of 5 years.
-Assuming the spectrum below 100 MeV still follows the log-parabola model, the photon counts for each energy bin are simulated using the best-fit intrinsic spectral model and VLAST's exposure of 5 years.
-In each energy bins, the simulated counts are randomly generated from a Poisson distribution.
+We investigate the ALP detection sensitivity of the VLAST observations of NGC 1275 over a span of five years.
+Assuming the spectrum below 100 MeV still follows the log-parabola model, the photon counts for each energy bin are simulated using the best-fit intrinsic spectral model and VLAST's exposure of five years.
+In each energy bin, the simulated counts are randomly generated from a Poisson distribution.
 Then we can obtain the simulated flux by ($\mathrm{count}/\mathrm{exposure}$) with flux error of ($\sqrt{\mathrm{count}}/\mathrm{exposure}$).
 Using this method, 100 spectral realizations are generated, and the $\chi^{2}$ fitting procedure is repeated for each.